Space Travel: Making It Safer For Humans Traveling To Mars And Other Planets

 — Just A. Tinker (@John_Gardi) July 6, 2015

 The best way to accomplish this is through rotating either the entire spacecraft or some portion of it during the trip.
-NASA has for decades studied the construction of large rotating space colonies and spacecraft, but these would be prohibitively expensive because of the massive scale that would be required.
+NASA has, for decades, studied the construction of large rotating space colonies and spacecraft, but these would be prohibitively expensive because of the massive scale that would be required.

 Unfortunately, because of the human inner ear, astronauts can detect rotational effects if the radius of the rotation is below a certain size.
 For this rotation to have little or no effect on a hypothetical astronaut traveling to Mars, the spacecraft in question – or at least that section of it rotating – would have to be enormous.